BIOP/qupath-extension-cellpose/README.md

 Running Cellpose is done via a script and is very similar to the excellent [QuPath StarDist Extension](https://github.com/qupath/qupath-extension-stardist)

+You can find a template in QuPath in

+`Extensions > Cellpose > Cellpose training script template`

+Or you can download the [Cellpose_detection_template.groovy](src/main/resources/scripts/Cellpose_detection_template.groovy) script from this repo and place it in the script editor

 All builder options that are implemented are [in the Javadoc](https://biop.github.io/qupath-extension-cellpose/)

 ### Breaking changes after QuPath 0.4.0